Strengthening civil societies: CCP Fellowships

 Primarily, CCP Fellowships promote civil society actors, strengthening them in their work.
 This includes the following support and offers:

-- Collaboration with a guest organisation from the CCP network, either on site or online
+- Collaboration with a host organisation from the CCP network

 - Mentoring for the duration of the fellowship